 Kypeless is free and open source software, released under GPLv3 or higher.

 This is a manual for the Kypeless, a p2p secure communication program.

 The fact of existance of such connection is not hidden, though kypeless tries to do it's best to hide the identities of communicating peers from anyone else.

 If used with care, Kypeless provides that:

-Right now Kypeless allows you only to exchange text messages of various size and send files, but a lot more features are planned to be implemented.
+Right now Kypeless allows you to exchange text messages of various size and send files, but a lot more features are planned to be implemented.

 If you are new to Kypeless, you may want to read the Quick Start Guide, and other topics suggested there.

 Especially the Design Concept and Security Notices chapters.

 The core module (without the gui) is called kypeless-core, and the vanilla FLTK GUI module provided is called kypeless-gui.

 While used together they form the program called Kypeless.